nuuuwan/news_lk3_data/README.md

 *2024-07-25 14:04:51* · [`adalk`](https://www.ada.lk/breaking_news/විපක්ෂයට-රැකවරණය-දෙන්නේ-පාතාලය/11-410993) · `si`

+Minister Prasanna Ranatunga accuses the opposition of protecting the underworld, highlighting their opposition to justice and the removal of the IGP.
+He criticizes their silence on issues like plantation workers' rights, suggesting they prioritize the underworld's interests over national development.
+The minister also addresses concerns about the government's influence on the judiciary and the issuance of state orders, emphasizing the importance of addressing broader societal issues rather than focusing solely on the IGP's removal.

+🟩

 The opposition is protected by the Urban Development and Housing Minister Prasanna Ranatunga.

 The Minister pointed out that the opposition was strongly opposed to justice, he stresses that the Opposition will appear to remove the IGP.